Frequently Asked Questions

 Is home birth the right fit for me?

-To learn if you are an appropriate candidate for a home birth, schedule a no-cost consultation visit with Tiffany.
+To learn if you are a healthy candidate for a home birth, syou can chedule a free consultation visit with Tiffany to discuss further.

 Can I have a doula if I am working with a midwife?

 Yes!
 Doulas provide continuous, hands-on physical and emotional support during labor and have been shown to decrease the rates of epidural use and cesarean section.

 Doulas and midwives work well together as a team and can have strong partnerships.
 The midwife provides your hands-on clinical care, making maternal and fetal/neonatal assessments, charting and more.
 The doula provides comfort measures during labor.